 Editors tip: If you’re looking for a new suitcase, I recommend choosing a well-known brand that suits your needs.
 There are so many brands to choose from and each with their own unique characteristics, like lifetime warranty, durability, French design, lightweight and so on.
 Here’s a comparison of the 16 most popular luggage brands that will help you compare the most popular brands and help you choose the right one.

 It really depends on the price and the brand.
 What I’ve seen is that you usually get what you’re paying.
 In other words, don’t expect to buy an “Ultralight super-professional suitcase” for 50$ and expect it to last.
 (There’s an exception with It luggage though, as I’ve read that they’re pretty durable despite the low prices)

 If you’re purchasing a lightweight suitcase above 70$ and from a well-known brand, usually you’ll get a durable one.
 Just be sure to look at the reviews before buying.
 You want to find something that had hundreds of reviews and most of them positive.

-Most lightweight fabric suitcases are made from a durable rip-stop polyester material, with the frame made either from aluminium or fibreglass.
+Most lightweight fabric suitcases are made from durable rip-stop polyester material, with the frame made either from aluminum or fiberglass.
 Usually, they feel pretty fragile upon picking up, but the good ones will last.
 Here’s a piece of advice: Always pack lightweight fabric suitcases full, otherwise, the inner frame could get bent.

 On the other hand, if you’re looking at purchasing a hard shell lightweight suitcase, always go for the polycarbonate frame, as opposed to ABS.
 The latter is much more fragile and cheaper to manufacture.

 Here’s what the weight restrictions usually look like for carry-on luggage.
 If you need to find any other airlines, here’s a post by Skyscanner that shows just that.
-Some restrictions might be inaccurate if a company changes their policies, but I try to update this list as often as possible.
+Some restrictions might be inaccurate if a company changes its policies, but I try to update this list as often as possible.

 - American Airlines: 40 pounds (18kg);